matslil/nextcloud-server/talos/README.md

 The default `values.yaml` enables PostgreSQL and Redis subcharts and exposes Nextcloud through an ingress at `nextcloud.example.com`.
 Adjust the values file to match your environment.

+To swap the default Apache web server for NGINX, set `nextcloud.webserver.type` to `nginx` in `values.yaml`.
+Outbound email can be handled by a lightweight `msmtp` agent by configuring `nextcloud.smtp.host` accordingly.
+For persistent storage backed by ZFS, create a dataset and expose it via a Kubernetes PersistentVolumeClaim, then reference it using `nextcloud.persistence.existingClaim`.